PaulTran47/paultran47.github.io/README.md

 ---

-### Google Lighthouse scores
+### Google Lighthouse and Real User Measurement scores

-100/100 for every website page on both mobile and desktop platforms.
-You can't get anymore optimised than that.
+99-100/100 for every website page on both mobile and desktop platforms for synthetic and real-world usage.
+You can't get anymore optimised than that (technically you can, but marginal utility is negative at that point lol).

-To view the full reports, please visit [this subdirectory](https://github.com/PaulTran47/paultran47.github.io/tree/master/lighthouse_reports) and paste the respective JSON file into the [Lighthouse Report Viewer](https://googlechrome.github.io/lighthouse/viewer/).
+To view the full reports, please visit [this subdirectory](https://github.com/PaulTran47/paultran47.github.io/tree/master/performance/lighthouse_reports) and paste the respective JSON file into the [Lighthouse Report Viewer](https://googlechrome.github.io/lighthouse/viewer/).

 <p align="right">